sanprojects/interceptor/README.md

 ```

 ## How it works
-It use `stream_wrapper_register` to intercept included php files
+It use `stream_wrapper_register` to on the fly intercept included php files
 and `stream_filter_register` for rewrite source code.

+##Support:
+curl, fwrite, fread, file_get_contents, file_put_contents, mysqli, Redis, PDO, AMQP.

 ## Caveats
+- It turns off opcache.
+- Because of source code injection, it can crush your app.
+Not all cases tested.

-It turns off opcache, so use it only for debug environment.
+Use it only for debug environment.